YourNiceCv

 Mistake: US Date Format (MM/DD/YYYY)

-Fix: Use British format: DD/MM/YYYY or 'February 2026'.
-US format confuses UK readers.
+Fix: Use US format: DD/MM/YYYY or 'February 2026'.
+US format confuses Worldwide readers.

 ❌